roboflow/inference/docs/enterprise/active-learning/active_learning.md

 ## Active Learning Configuration

-Active learning configuration contains sampling strategies and other fields influencing the feature behaviour.
+One may choose to configure their Active Learning with Roboflow app UI - navigating to the `Active Learning` panel.

-Active learning configurations are saved on the Roboflow platform and downloaded by your Inference server for use.
+Alternatively, request to Roboflow API may be sent with custom configuration.
+Here is how to configure Active Learning directly through the API.

-#### Configuration options
+### Configuration options

 * `enabled`: boolean flag to enable / disable the configuration (required) - `{"enabled": false}` is minimal valid config
 * `max_image_size`: two element list with positive integers (height, width) enforcing down-sizing (with aspect-ratio